comp3702/tutorial07/README.md

 There are more commandline options:

-    -e Grid|GridWithKey - the environment to be used -i zero|random - initializer for the state values (unified random or zeros) -d 0|1|2 - difficulty of the environment
+    -e Grid|GridWithKey|GridWithKeyAndCosts - the environment to be used -i zero|random - initializer for the state values (unified random or zeros) -d 0|1|2 - difficulty of the environment